usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 In all cases, the authentication SHALL be considered invalid if not completed within 10 minutes.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given authentication secret only once during the validity period.

-The verifier SHALL generate random authentication secrets with at least 20 bits of entropy using an approved random bit generator [[SP 800-90Ar1]](#SP800-90Ar1).
+The verifier SHALL generate random authentication secrets with at least 20 bits of entropy using an approved random bit generator [SP 800-90Ar1](#SP800-90Ar1).
 If the authentication secret has less than 64 bits of entropy, the verifier SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).

 #### <a name="pstnOOB"></a> 5.1.3.3 Authentication using the Public Switched Telephone Network